 - If you can find fresh turmeric, rinse the skin, however, don’t peel it.
 Using a fine grater, grate it into the bowl.
 Add the rest of the spices and toss to combine.

 - Pack the sauerkraut into one or two glass jars for fermentation.
 It should make about 1.5 to 2 quarts.
 Pack the vegetables down in the jar with a wooden spoon so that they are well pressed into the jar, with no air bubbles.

 - The salt should draw enough liquid out of the vegetables that they will be submerged, however, add up to 2 tablespoons of filtered water, if needed.
 Leave at least 1-inch (2.5 cm) of headroom at the top of the jar for bubbling.
 Cap with a lid that will allow gas to escape.
 Either a loose-fitting lid or a fermentation-specific lid will work.

 - Ferment in a cool location for 3-5 days.
 See notes if you want to ferment for longer than 5 days.

 - Store in the fridge and use up within 1 month.

-- If you want to ferment it longer (up to 12 weeks) then I recommend omitting the peppers as they go slimy with longer fermentation periods.
-The shorter ferment adds a sweetness that goes nicely with the spices in this kraut.
+- If you want to ferment it longer than 1-week, I recommend omitting the peppers (hot and sweet) as they go slimy with longer fermentation periods.